-Be good stewards of the environment
+Be good stewards of the environment.

-We are committed to doing business in an environmentally responsible way, as stated in the Environmental Policy and Principles.
+We are committed to doing business in an environmentally responsible way.
 We use energy wisely and efficiently and employ technology to minimize the risk of environmental impact.
 If your position affects environmental compliance, you should be completely familiar with the permits, laws and regulations that apply to your work.
 All employees are responsible for making sure that Spire business is conducted in a way that is environmentally friendly.

-Follow political contribution laws
+Follow political contribution laws.

 Spire supports employees being active, informed and involved citizens.
-Your contributions to a candidate or a political party should always be at your own expense and political activities must be on your own time, per the Political Contribution Policy.
-Personal political activities should never appear to be endorsed by Spire - this includes using Spire facilities or trademarks for a political event without approval.
+Your contributions to a candidate or a political party should always be at your own expense and political activities must be on your own time.
+Personal political activities should never appear to be endorsed by Spire-this includes using Spire facilities or trademarks for a political event without approval.
 By following these guidelines, we are in compliance with U.S. federal and state laws and the laws of many countries that prohibit corporations from making political contributions and regulate corporate lobbying efforts.

 That being said, the Federal Election Campaign Act allows a company to establish a political action committee.
-The Spire Missouri Political Action Committee (PAC) and the Spire Federal PAC help employees pool personal funds so we can support candidates who share our company's views on important public policy issues.
+The Spire Missouri Political Action Committee (PAC) helps employees pool personal funds so we can support candidates who share our company's views on important public policy issues.
 Participation in the PAC is entirely voluntary.
 Information about whether or not you contribute to the PAC is restricted to those who administer it and is used only to fulfill legal reporting requirements.
 From time to time, the PAC may host policy forums with candidates or elected officials on Spire property.
 Since these events are voluntary, it's important that employees not use their position to coerce or pressure others to make contributions or support candidates or political causes.
-In certain instances, we may encourage employees to support or oppose legislative issues that affect our company's businesses, but using a position of authority to make another employee feel compelled or pressured to donate, vote for, or work for or on behalf of any legislation, candidate, political party or committee is against the law and Spire policy.
+In certain instances, we may encourage employees to support or oppose legislative issues that affect our company's businesses but using a position of authority to make another employee feel compelled or pressured to donate, vote for, work for, or on behalf of any legislation, candidate, political party or committee is against the law and Spire policy.